 Alternate between periods of intense jumping and gentler movements.
 The goal is to cause your heart rate to rise and fall as you speed up and slow down.
 This is a technique that pro athletes use to condition their heart and lung capacity and build endurance.

-You never want to jump into any exercise or physical activity cold.
+You never want to jump into any exercise or physical activity cold, this includes jumping rope.
 Include a few minutes of light movement before and after every session to warm up and cool down.
 Light bouncing or high knee lifts work well.
 This will warm up your muscles, get oxygen into your system, and condition your heart to avoid dizziness.

 After your workout do some light bouncing again, or a brisk walk to let your body adjust back to normal, Finally, finish up with static stretches to retain your flexibility and keep from stiffening up.